-Most assume they are being purposefully ignored.
-To this I always caution to not jump to conclusions.
-There are so many reasons why one would not receive a response, the least of which the person simply may not check email as often as those sending to them.
+Many assume they are being purposefully ignored.
+To this, I always caution to not jump to conclusions.
+There are so many reasons why the response didn’t come quick enough for you.
+The least of which the person you are waiting on may not check email as often as those you do.

-I generally follow-up 2 days after my first email.
-If the topic is not that important I may do so 3 days or even a week later.
+In general, I tend to follow up two days after my first email.
+If the topic is not that important, I may do so three days or even a week later.
 I let my follow time-frame show the level of importance of the content within.